mhpob/FaaSr_workshop/README.md

 ## Configure the FaaSr JSON workflow

-Head over to the files tab and open the `neon_workflow.json` file.
+Head over to the files tab and open the neon_workflow.json file.
 This file stores the workflow configuration.
 Replace YOUR_GITHUB_USERNAME with your github username in the "UserName" property of the "ComputeServers" section.
+Next, update the "folder" parameter in all four functions by replacing "yourname" with your actual name (for example, change "FaaSr_workshop_yourname" to "FaaSr_workshop_jane").
+This ensures your output files will be correctly stored in your personal directory on S3.
 A workflow has already been configured for you, shown in the image attached below.
 For additional information, please refer to [this schema](https://github.com/FaaSr/FaaSr-package/blob/main/schema/FaaSr.schema.json).

 ![image](https://github.com/user-attachments/assets/da1f0143-9387-431c-b466-818ddd943d67)